jgrss/cultionet/README.md

 After training data and image time series have been created, the training data PyTorch files (.pt) can be generated using the commands below.

-> **Note:** Modify a copy of `cultionet/scripts/config.yml` as needed and save in the project directory.
-The command below assumes image time series are saved under /project_dir/time_series_vars.
+> **Note:** Modify a copy of the [config template](scripts/config.yml) as needed and save in the project directory.
+The command below assumes image time series are saved under `/project_dir/time_series_vars`.
 The training polygon and grid paths are taken from the config.yml file.

 This command would generate .pt files with image time series of 100 x 100 height/width and a spatial resolution of 10 meters.